pyrotek45/avon/tutorial/TUTORIAL.md

 avon eval --git pyrotek45/avon/examples/string_functions.av
 ```

-### Single File in Git, Many Deployments
+### Single File in Git, Many Deployments (The `--git` Workflow)

-A powerful pattern with Avon is to keep **one template file in git** and let each environment, developer, or user deploy customized configs via CLI arguments.
-This is especially useful for **dotfiles** and shared configurations.
+**This is one of Avon's most powerful and key features.** The `--git` flag enables a powerful pattern: keep **one template file in git** and let each environment, developer, or user deploy customized configs via CLI arguments.
+This is especially useful for **dotfiles**, shared configurations, team templates, and infrastructure code.

+**Key Benefits:**
+- **Easy sharing**: Put templates in GitHub, anyone can deploy with custom values
+- **Centralized management**: One template, many customized deployments
+- **Automatic updates**: When templates are updated, everyone can redeploy
+- **No copying**: No need to clone repos or copy files between machines
+- **Version control**: All templates are versioned in git

 **Example: Dotfile Template (`vimrc.av` in git):**
 ```avon